whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/02-slip-casting/02-07-photogrammetry-assignment.md

 2. Upload texture image file from photogrammetry scan (.jpg or .png)
 3. Upload `.mtl' file of photogrammetry scan
 4. Upload render image from Blender or Maya of Photogrammetry scan (.jpg or png)

+## Process

+1. Select an object for photogrammetry.
+This can be the original object that you made a mold of or a pulled slip-cast of from the mold.
+2.

 ## Assignment Resources